-Those I have recently seen in clinic have commonly reported changes to their exercise routines during lockdown.
-For some, exercise has been difficult to maintain during the last 6 months and the ability to get back to your previous fitness levels will be a huge success.
+Those we have recently seen in clinic have commonly reported changes to their exercise routines as a result of lockdown.
+For some, exercise has been difficult to maintain during this time and the ability to get back to your previous fitness levels will be a huge success.
 For others — maybe as a result of more free time — there has been a conscious effort to try and do more physical activity.
 Whether your activity has been more gardening or P.E. with Joe Wicks, the benefits to physical activity are clear.

 Read more: https://www.gov.uk/government/publications/physical-activity-applying-all-our-health/physical-activity-applying-all-our-health